 Automatic DSC operation at a ship station: a mode of operation employing automatic tuneable transmitters and receivers, suitable for unattended operation, which provide for automatic call acknowledgements upon reception of a DSC and automatic transfer to the appropriate working frequencies.

 Call attempt: one or a limited number of call sequences directed to the same stations on one or more frequencies and within a relatively short time period (e.g. a few minutes).
-A call attempt is considered unsuccessful if a calling sequence contains the symbol RQ at the end of the sequence and no acknowledgement is received in this time interval.
+A call attempt is considered unsuccessful if a calling sequence contains the “acknowledge RQ” (symbol No.117) at the end of the sequence and no acknowledgement is received in this time interval.